NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes <!--REQ-383-->

 * Changed all Survival Plots to display the Duration (x-axis) in years instead of days. <!--PRTL-2404-->
-* Updated data references to clinical properties throughout the Portal to match the underlying changes in the GDC data dicationary. <!--PRTL-2459-->
+* Updated data references to clinical properties throughout the Portal to match the underlying changes in the GDC data dictionary. <!--PRTL-2459-->

 ### Bugs Fixed Since Last Release